Contract Modification or Termination

-- Vacant Spaces: University Housing reserves the right to make an administrative room change into a vacant space, independent of the waitlist, when it deems a change necessary.
+- Vacant Spaces: M Housing reserves the right to make an administrative room change into a vacant space, independent of the waitlist, when it deems a change necessary.

-- Extenuating Circumstances: University Housing may require contract holders to move to other accommodations in University-owned and operated facilities if it is determined by Housing to be in the best interest of the contract holder and/or other occupants of the housing unit, the University, or University Housing.
+- Extenuating Circumstances: M Housing may require contract holders to move to other accommodations in University-owned and operated facilities if it is determined by Housing to be in the best interest of the contract holder and/or other occupants of the housing unit, the University, or M Housing.
 Efforts will be made to offer comparable accommodations.
 A move may, however, result in a rate change for which contract holders are responsible.
-These changes will occur within a time frame determined by University Housing.
+These changes will occur within a time frame determined by M Housing.

-- Overflow Spaces: From time to time the demand for housing exceeds the capacity of available room inventory.
+- Overflow Spaces: From time to time the demand for housing exceeds the capacity of our available room inventory.
 If occupancy exceeds the system capacity, some hall lounges are converted into resident rooms.
 Students placed in these rooms will be offered spaces elsewhere in the system as they become available.
-Students residing in these spaces will be required to move if (a) a standard residence hall space becomes available or (b) the occupancy of the room drops below full capacity.
+Students residing in these spaces will be required to move if (a) a standard residence hall space becomes available prior to the third week of the semester or (b) the occupancy of the room drops below full capacity.